• Skip to primary navigation

 • 2 cups all purpose flour

-• ⅓ cup ghee (you can use melted butter or oil or vegan butter)
+• 2 tablespoon ghee (You can use melted butter or oil or vegan butter)

 • ½ teaspoon salt